ello0211/HLPT/README.md

 ## Acknowledgement

-This repo benefits from LLM-Adapters(https://github.com/AGI-Edgerunners/LLM-Adapters).
-Thanks for the wonderful works.
+This repo largely benefits from LLM-Adapters(https://github.com/AGI-Edgerunners/LLM-Adapters).
+Thanks for the wonderful work.